 The Complete Component

-Here is the full component class with all the pieces wired together:
+Here's the full Livewire search component class with everything wired together:

 <?php